spinaki/website/pinaki.xyz/content/home/about.md

 # Biography

-I am hacker and like to build things.
-Have worked extensively on server side systems (ML/IR/Graph/Pipelines, etc), Maps and have experience on using sensors and building libraries on Android.
+I am a hacker and like to build things.
+Recently, I have been working on the Android platform.
+I enjoy working with the camera and other sensors present on Android devices.
+I have also worked  on server side systems (ML/IR/Graph/Data Pipelines, etc), Maps and API Services.